The non-stabilizerness of fermionic Gaussian states

 and, excluding an additive constant, coincides with the $\alpha$-Rényi entropy of the distribution $\pi_{\rho}$.
 For $\alpha \to 1$, the SRE reduces to the Shannon entropy: $M_{1}(\rho) = - \sum_{\pmb{P}} \pi_{\rho}(\pmb{P}) \log \pi_{\rho}(\pmb{P}) - \log D$.
 For all $\alpha$, the SREs are trivially upper bounded by $\log D$, which however is in general a loose bound for pure states~\cite{Leone_2022}.
 In addition to being a natural way of characterizing the distribution $\pi_{\rho}$~\eqref{eq:prob}, SREs have also proven to have substantial relevance in the context of quantum information as measures of nonstabilizerness, aka magic.
 In a nutshell, nonstabilizerness is the resource required for quantum states to be unattainable through simple Clifford circuits (plus Pauli measurements).
 The latter are regarded as easy to implement ``free'' operations, while non-Clifford gates are resources.
 Recall that the Clifford group $\Cliff_L$ includes the unitary transformations $\hat{U}_c$ that map Pauli strings into Pauli strings under conjugation, i.e. $\hat{U}_c^{\dag} \hat{\pmb{P}} \hat{U}_c = e^{i \theta \frac{\pi}{2}} \hat{\pmb{P}}'$ ($\theta \in \{0,1,2,3\}$) for all $\hat{\pmb{P}}$, where $e^{i \theta \frac{\pi}{2}}$ is an irrelevant phase.
 Pure stabilizer states, denoted as STAB, are those derived from the reference state $\ket{0 ...
 0}$ through Clifford transformations, and therefore they carry no resource.
 SREs are widely regarded as effective measures of nonstabilizerness, particularly for $\alpha \geq 2$, where their monotonicity is rigorously established~\cite{Leone_2024,Haug_2023_2}.
 Besides, SREs provide useful bounds for other measures of magic~\cite{Leone_2024}. \\

-If not we can shorten it.
 In Ref.~\cite{Turkeshi_2023_2}, it a slightly modified version of the SREs, named \textit{Filtered Stabilizer Rényi Entropies} (filtered SREs), has been introduced in which the contribution of the identity $\hat{I}=\Id^{\otimes L}$ is removed from the sum in Eq.~\eqref{eq:sre}.
-This prevents dominance of this contribution for large $L$ and $\alpha > 2$, enabling filtered SREs to distinguish typical from atypical states, unlike standard SREs.\\
+This prevents dominance of this contribution for large $L$ and $\alpha > 2$, enabling filtered SREs to distinguish typical from atypical states, unlike standard SREs. \\